-4 Draft Double Bay Centre Planning and Urban Design Strategy (Draft Strategy)
+4 Double Bay Centre Planning and Urban Design Strategy (the Strategy)

-4.1 Summary of the Draft Strategy
+4.1 Summary of the Strategy

-The Draft Strategy recommends amendments to the future built form in the Centre which will be facilitated with changes to the Woollahra LEP 2014 and the Woollahra DCP 2015.
+The Strategy recommends amendments to the future built form in the Centre which will be facilitated with changes to the Woollahra LEP 2014 and the Woollahra DCP 2015.

-The recommendations in the Draft Strategy were created using detailed building envelopes for each of the review sites.
+The recommendations in the Strategy were created using detailed building envelopes for each of the review sites.
 These building envelopes were crafted based on building height, street wall heights and detailed setbacks.
 Figure 2 below illustrates the review sites and the detailed building envelopes for these sites are shown in orange.